Sports Study Music Kids Site and Search Games Movies Fun Kids

 Telephone

 Around 40 years after the telegraph, Alexander Graham Bell received the patent for the telephone.
 Now instead of just beeps of sound, a person's voice could be transmitted over long distances of electric wires.
 Later inventions like faxes and modems would allow other information to pass over the same wires.
-Large switching networks were built throughout the world and telephones in nearly every home could all talk to each other.
+Large switching networks were built throughout the world allowing telephones in nearly every home to connect with each other.

 Fiber optic tubes of glass use light pulses to communicate